ash22194/16-782-Planning-Project/README.md

 3) [LAPACK-3.8](http://www.netlib.org/lapack/#_lapack_version_3_8_0_2)
 4) [SBPL](https://github.com/sbpl/sbpl) <sup>[2](#sbpl)</sup>

-<a name="matlab">1</a>:PurePursuit controller in Robotics Control toolkit required which is unavailable in earlier versions of MATLAB.
+<a name="matlab">1</a>:The code requires PurePursuit controller in the Robotics Control toolkit, which is unavailable in versions of MATLAB earlier than 2017a.

 <a name="sbpl">2</a>:Provided in the repository.